Don and Connie Delorme & Families S Box 28, Robsart, Saskatchewan S0N 2G0 ~ Canada S Phone: ( 306 ) 299 - 4494 S Email

 It would be easier if we could assume that the highest EPDs are the best.
 Unfortunately, it isn’t that simple.
 Like most decisions, using EPDs for sire selection involves tradeoffs.
 For example, bulls with high growth EPDs may sire calves with a higher birth weight as well.
 And there may be other impacts on your operation to consider.

 For example, when breeding heifers it is desirable to produce calves with lower birth weights, so a breeder may want to pay special attention to birth weight EPDs of prospective bulls.
 If all calves were sold as feeders, the milk EPD would generally not rate much attention.
 Yearling weight will be important if you want to ensure finished steers in the appropriate weight range.

 It should also be kept in mind that reaction to selection can differ from trait to trait.
 This is because some traits have higher heritability than others, and are more easily passed to offspring.
 For instance growth traits such as weaning weight respond faster to selection, than reproductive traits such as age at first calving.

-A balance of traits is required, and the perfect balance for you will depend on your climatic, nutritional and economic environment, as well as the management goals you have set for your herd.
+A balance of traits is required, and the perfect balance for you will depend on your climate, nutritional and economic environment, as well as the management goals you have set for your herd.

-One way to select for several traits are to set minimum and maximum acceptable levels for each trait, and then choose sires that meet criteria.
-Another method would be rank all sires, on each trait, then develop a weighted index which ranks each bull from one (most desirable) to five for each trait.
+One way to select for several traits is to set minimum and maximum acceptable levels for each trait, and then choose sires that meet the criteria.
+Another method would be to rank all sires on each trait, then develop a weighted index which ranks each bull from one (most desirable) to five (least desirable) for each trait.
 The bull with the lowest total score would be your first choice.

 Producer 1 is looking for a sire that can be used on heifers; he wants a bull that will produce low birth weights and he wants to keep some heifer calves as replacements.
 Growth performance is not his first priority.
 The sire that fits his needs is sire D. He has a low birth weight EPD and above-average milk EPD.